JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 </p>
 <span class="caption" STYLE="font-size:85%"> Mutation rates are larger for organisms with a large genome, but even the mammalian replication machinery is so accurate it could copy the Kandel textbook without any errors.
 Bp: base pair. (a) From Futuyma & Kirkpatrick, *Evolution*, 4th edition. </span>

 Mutations therefore play a paradoxical role in evolution: they are necessary for adaptation, yet should generally be prevented.
 A solution to this paradox could come in the form of gene-specific mutation rates.
 Mutation rates should be low for essential genes such as those involved in metabolism, but high for genes with an environmentally- dependent function.
-The potential advantage provides a strong theoretical argument why mutation rates should be biased across the genome.
-But a compelling theory is of course not enough - we also need to test it.
+The potential advantage provides a strong theoretical argument why mutation rates should vary across the genome.
+But a compelling theory is of course not enough --- we also need to test it.

 ## The challenge of finding directed mutations
 Unfortunately, testing for biased mutation rates is hard.
 The ideal experiment would reveal (1) more mutations in certain parts of the genome  than in others, and (2) this difference in mutation rates increases fitness.
 Although many studies have found less variability in some genes than in others, this doesn't imply a lack of mutations.
 Instead, a less variable gene could mutate just as often as other genes, but whenever it does, the mutation is